Community Fellow Program

 - Walla Walla Valley Wine Alliance

-Students can meet representatives from this year's participating organizations at the Community Fellows Fair on Tuesday, September 5 from 4:00-5:00 PM in Reid Coffeehouse.
+Students met representatives from this year's participating organizations at the Community Fellows Fair on Tuesday, September 5 from 4:00-5:00 PM in Reid Coffeehouse.

+Applications for the 2017-2018 academic year are closed.
 Juniors and seniors (who are eligible to work in the US) apply directly to the organization(s) that interest them, not the SEC.
-Applications will be accepted on a rolling basis.
-The final deadline for student applications is Sunday, September 10, 2017.
+Applications are accepted on a rolling basis.